ucynthia13/ucynthia13/README.md

 <h1 align="center">Hi 👋, I'm Cynthia Umwali</h1>
 <h3 align="center">Hi there!
-I'm a Full Stack Developer who loves building clean, functional, and user-friendly web apps—from crafting intuitive UIs to designing solid backend systems.
+I'm a Full Stack Developer who loves building clean, functional, and user-friendly applications.
 I enjoy solving real problems with code, learning new tech, and working on projects that make an impact.</h3>

 - 🔭 I’m currently working on **PrepView**